STATEMENT OF COMPLIANCE WITH THE 2018 QCA CORPORATE GOVERNANCE CODE

 The Board maintains a healthy dialogue with all of its stakeholders.
-Throughout the course of the financial year the Board communicates with shareholders directly and also uses an external investor relations consultant to canvass shareholders on any views, concerns and expectations they may wish to express indirectly.
+Throughout the course of the financial year the Board communicates with shareholders directly and also engaged an external investor relations consultant to canvass shareholders on any views, concerns and expectations they may wish to express indirectly.

 Share Dealing Code